 — "I knew he was a bad boy — but I was hoping he was a nice guy."

 — "People who want to get married remind me of Harvard graduates.
 They find a way of announcing it in the first 10 minutes of a conversation."

 — "I'm 37 and I've been dating for five years, ever since my divorce.
 The people out there that I date remind me of the reduced produce at the grocery store.
 There's something wrong with all of them."

-Are you carrying a torch for the one who got away?
+What have you learned about relationships that you can sum up in a sentence or two?
 Send your tale, along with your questions, problems and rants to firstname.lastname@example.org.
 And check out my new ebook, "Dear Cheryl: Advice from Tales from the Front."